 Distance: 37.2 miles Location: Glenridding Village car park Coordinates: N 54.54397, W 2.94965

 A short walk from the village leads to the shores of Ullswater lake.
 A car park is also available at Glenridding pier.
 This is a picturesque parkland area with a large expanse of open grass next to the lake.
 The impressive scenery makes this a wonderful setting and it is well worth taking a boat trip on the lake to fully appreciate the beauty of the area.
 Ullswater steamers operate from the adjacent pier (reduced service out of season) and they call at Aira Force, Howtown and Pooley Bridge down the lake.
 The pier car park is pay and display with a small cafe and toilet facilities in the steamer building.
 Across the grass from the pier, adjacent to the lake and the main road, is St Patrick's boat landing where you can hire boats and bikes and there is a small snack bar.

-Travelling:Turn right on the A592 which soon leaves Glenridding and enters the adjacent village of Patterdale.
-The Patterdale Hotel has a good looking beer garden on the right and the White Lion pub is just beyond on the left.
-Continue on the scenic road for approx 2 miles until you reach a small car park on the right adjacent to Cow Bridge.
+Travelling:Turn right on the A592 which soon leaves the village, passes the end of the lake and enters the adjacent village of Patterdale.
+The Patterdale Hotel has a good looking beer garden on the right, the White Lion pub is just beyond on the left with the village shop just beyond that on the right.
+Continue on the very scenic road surrounded by mountains for approx 2 miles until you reach a small car park on the right adjacent to Cow Bridge.

 Distance: 40.4 miles Location: Cow Bridge car park and Brothers Water Coordinates: N 54.51243, W 2.92396